-1. Identity to the organisation
+1. Identity to the organization

 Every organization must have an objective.
-In fact it is the objectives that justifies an organisation's existence.
+In fact it is the objectives that justifies an organization's existence.
 Outwardly all organizations may be similar but what differentiates one organization from another is it's objectives.